HubSpot/cms-media-bridge/README.md

 ![Embed field sizing options](./docs/embed-field-video-selected.png)

+## CRM object `crm_object.module`

+Uses the `crm_object` function to query for media selected in an Embed field, which allows using default and custom properties as an alternative to the oembed response.

 > :construction: **The modules below rely on experimental macros which currently have to be imported** An official HubL tag may be available instead soon.

 ### MB Embed - `mb-embed.module`